SEGOVIA - RESTAURANTE JOSE MARIA

 ANDALUCÍA - CÁDIZ - TABERNA CASA MANTECA

 TABERNA CASA MANTECA Cádiz is one of Western Europe's oldest continuously inhabited cities.
 The Phoenicians founded it, and archaeological remains date back 3,100 years.
 During the 18th and 19th centuries, it became a trading port with the Americas.
-This famous spot in the Casco Antiguo (the older part of Cádiz), which is within the remnants of the city walls and is commonly referred to as the Old Town, is an old-school Restaurant and tapas bar (the name means house of Lard!
+This famous spot in the Casco Antiguo (the older part of Cádiz), which is within the remnants of the city walls and is commonly referred to as the Old Town, is an old-school restaurant and tapas bar (the name means house of Lard!

 ENGLAND - MANCHESTER - BAR SAN JUAN